luminus-framework/luminus/resources/public/md/useful_libraries.md

 * [Schema](https://github.com/prismatic/schema) - a Clojure(Script) library for declarative data description and validation.
 * [Urly](https://github.com/michaelklishin/urly) - a library that unifies parsing of URIs, URLs and URL-like values like relative href values
 * [Validateur](http://clojurevalidations.info/articles/getting_started.html) - a validation library inspired by Ruby's ActiveModel
+* [aging-session](https://github.com/diligenceengine/aging-session) - a memory based ring session store that has a concept of time
 * [Throttler](https://github.com/brunoV/throttler) - token bucket algorithm to control both the overall rate as well as the burst rate for function calls (e.g. incoming requests)
 * [Elastisch](https://github.com/clojurewerkz/elastisch) - a minimalistic Clojure client for ElasticSearch, a modern distributed search engine
 * [cronj](http://docs.caudate.me/cronj/) - a library for scheduling tasks